 Diverticulosis is a common condition.
 About 60% of people will develop diverticula by the time they’re 60.
 However, there are factors that can increase your risk for diverticulosis, including:

 - Not eating enough fiber

-- Blood tests: This can look for signs of infection and in the setting of bleeding, how much blood has been lost.
+- Blood tests: These let us look for signs of infection and how much blood you may have lost.

-- CT scan: This imaging study can view the entire abdomen and evaluate for complications such as inflammation, perforation (a hole in the lining of the colon) or an abscess (an infected fluid collection).
+- Computed tomography (CT) scan: This imaging study lets us view your entire abdomen (belly) and determine whether you have any complications from your diverticulosis, such as inflammation, perforation (a hole in the colon’s lining) or abscess (an infected collection of fluid).

 You and your doctor will work together to create a personalized management plan based on your unique condition and needs.
 Your plan may include:

 - Coaching for a healthy lifestyle: If your diverticulosis doesn’t involve complications, you likely can manage it by eating a high-fiber diet, exercising regularly, avoiding tobacco and losing weight if needed.